 A number of standard cables are available for configuring systems made up of the INTERDATA Expansion chassis discussed in Section 4.
 The choice of cables is dependent upon system configuration.
 The following cables are always used in pairs:

 1. 17-193: I/O Expansion Cable, Connector 0.

-This cable is used to connect the "0" connector field between two adjacent 356 mm (14") chassis.
+This cable is used to connect the "0" connector field between two adjacent 15 inch card files.

 2. 17-194: I/O Expansion Cable